 - Stocks, bonds and other negotiable certificates

 - Any other identification/tags for your pets and/or pet carrier

-- Google Drive – Free account comes with 15GB of space
+- Google One: Free account comes with 15GB of space.

 Communication with loved ones can be challenging during a natural disaster.
 Wired recommends the following:

-- Text, don’t call.
+- Text instead of calling.
 Leave the phone lines open for first responders.
-Try using text messages rather than voice calls to avoid getting blocked by any network congestion — the smaller data packets can often sneak through while the larger voice files get stuck.
+Try using text messages rather than voice calls to avoid getting blocked by any network congestion.

 - Use apps.
-While cell networks and phone lines are generally limited to one communication protocol, apps like Twitter or Facebook Messenger can get your message through.
+While cell networks and phone lines are generally limited to one communication protocol, apps such as Twitter or Facebook Messenger may be more likely to get your message through.

 - Get to a hardwired data connection.
-If you’re in an impacted area, a cable internet connection might be your best bet — these fatter pipes are made to handle larger surges of traffic.
-Plus, they have a decent track record of withstanding worst-case scenarios.
+If you’re in an impacted area, a cable internet connection might be your best bet: They’re designed to handle larger surges of traffic.

 - Think viral.
-Email your mom, update your Facebook status, tweet your condition and whereabouts.
+Email a contact who’s most likely to be able and willing to disseminate information for you, update your Facebook status, tweet your condition and whereabouts.
 Whether you’re totally fine or in desperate need of help, let the viral nature of the internet work for you.

 It’s no fun to be unprepared.
-These are simple things you can do that require minimal money and a minimal investment of time!
+These are simple things you can do that require minimal money and a small investment of your time!